 Many senior undergraduates, graduate students and faculty conduct research aimed at better understanding psychological processes.
 You will read about such research throughout the course, but to make what you read more concrete, another component of the class involves you serving as a participant in ongoing research.
 Being a participant will give you the chance to interact directly with researchers in the context of a few specific experiments, with the hope that you will come to a better understanding of psychological research through this experience.
 You will earn 0.5 credits for every 30 minutes of participation, up to a maximum of 3 credits (3 hours).
-During Winter 2021, the vast majority of experimental participation will take place online.
-There may be a few, limited, optional opportunities for in-person research participation on campus, depending on public health restrictions.
+During Summer 2021, the vast majority of experimental participation will take place online.
+There may be a few, limited, optional opportunities for in-person research participation on campus later in the summer, depending on public health restrictions, but you should not count on this happening.